Melbourne startup Platformer acquired by enterprise software vendor WSO2

-US-based open source technology provider has acquired Melbourne startup Platformer to enhance its cloud-based application development capabilities.
+US-based open source technology provider WSO2 has acquired Melbourne startup Platformer to enhance its cloud-based application development capabilities.

 Platformer provides an enterprise-grade cloud native application platform for enterprise developers and DevOps to deploy and manage containerised workloads on Kubernetes.